stopsopa/numeric/README.md

 ## Installation from binary

-Just to to Github releases, download binary and install like any other app
+Just go to [Github releases](../../releases), download the binary, and install it like any other app.

 ## Running in DEV mode